Research

 WRC Undergraduate Tutor Research Award

 This award funds a tutor’s ongoing writing center-related research and/or conference expenses up to $1500, which includes a $250 stipend payable upon completion of the project.
-This award is made possible by Tonya Wertz-Orbaugh.
-For the inaugural year (2023-2024), the WRC awarded two undergraduate researchers:
+This award is made possible by Tonya Wertz-Orbaugh and the late Dave Orbaugh.

 Bree’s research is focused on integrating emotional/mindfulness training into our writing center, and watching over the course of an academic year how this training influences and helps both tutors and clients in the center.